-How to choose the best video doorbell for you
+How to choose the best video doorbell for your home

 Video doorbells come in plenty of different shapes and sizes.
 But what’s important is that they also come with a wide variety of features.
 There are a few stand out specs you’ll want to make sure you take into consideration before you buy.

 Wired or wireless: some are wired into power, like a classic doorbell, while others can use battery, allowing them to attach easily, anywhere

-Ecosystem: some brands work with a wider ecosystem of gadgets, via one app, making your life simpler if you’ve already got some of this kit
+Ecosystem: some brands work with a broader ecosystem of gadgets via one app, making your life simpler if you’ve already got some of this kit

 Home security: some are built for this, with motion alerts, while others simply respond to the button press

 Ongoing costs: some charge for storage of video in the cloud, while others allow you cheap or free local storage options

-Quality: the better the quality the more you can see, which is important if you want this for home security too
+Quality: the better the quality, the more you can see, which is crucial if you want this for home security too

 Audio quality: can vary, so if you plan to do a lot of two-way chat, this is a feature to look closer at